 The Endometriosis Friendly Employer scheme is a way for employers confirm their commitment to developing a work environment and culture that enable employees with endometriosis to thrive at work.
 Through the scheme, Endometriosis UK provides guidance for employers on how to support employees with endometriosis and menstrual health conditions, and work towards improving the work environment in three key areas:

-By signing up to be an Endometriosis Friendly Employer an organisation is demonstrating its commitment to support employees with endometriosis – 1 in 10 women.
-It is a demonstrable way of showing your commitment to your employee’s wellbeing.
-From our work with those with the disease and employers, we believe that by overcoming the challenges individuals may face in the workplace due to lack of knowledge or misunderstanding of the disease, Endometriosis Friendly Employers will see improvements in employee wellbeing, productivity and performance, employee engagement and morale.
+From our work with those with the disease and employers, we believe that by overcoming the challenges individuals may face in the workplace due to lack of knowledge or misunderstanding of endometriosis and other menstrual health conditions, Endometriosis Friendly Employers will see improvements in employee wellbeing, productivity and performance, employee engagement and morale.

 When you sign up to be an Endometriosis Friendly Employer, you will receive: